Members of the Order of New Zealand and your partners - Welcome to Government House.

 But my candid answer is that this role has given me opportunities to meet - and often to host – some truly remarkable people.

 The Order of New Zealand dinner is one such occasion.
 It’s a great pleasure and privilege to host a dinner for members of the Order and their partners.

-The highest and most exclusive order of our Honours system, there are currently only 23 New Zealanders who hold it.
+It is the highest and most exclusive order of our Honours system, and there are currently only 23 New Zealanders who hold it.
 Eleven of you are here this evening.

-Around 6 ONZ holders are unwell or too frail to travel to be with us this evening, including a late withdrawal through illness, from Albert Wendt, who is very disappointed he can’t be here.
+Around six ONZ holders are unwell or too frail to travel to be with us this evening, including a late withdrawal through illness from Albert Wendt, who is very disappointed he can’t be here.
 As is Lady Verity Charles, who is recovering from a fall and unable to join Sir Bob here this evening.